2025 Solar Incentives Guide for Fort Walton Beach, FL - Tax Credits & Rebates

 4. between the dates specified by a particular incentive.

-Specific incentives, including those run by the Florida government or by your county/municipality, could have additional qualifications.
-Get in touch with your local Fort Walton Beach solar installer to find out what incentives your project will qualify for.
+Specific incentives, including ones handled by the Florida government or by your county/municipality, sometimes have additional qualifications.
+Get in touch with your local Fort Walton Beach solar installer to discover what incentives your project may qualify for.

-An excellent idea would be to talk to a representative from the company that installed your system – or call a local Fort Walton Beach solar installer — to learn about which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+You should plan to talk to the company that installed your solar panels – or speak to a local Fort Walton Beach solar installer — to learn about which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-How much can I save on my electric bill annually if I add solar panels to my Fort Walton Beach home?
+How much will solar panels save me on my electric bill in Fort Walton Beach annually?

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.